atmoswing/atmoswing-user-manual/docs/app-forecaster/preferences.rst

 Log options
 -----------

-Log preferences are specific to each tool.
-They define the display of the log window and the level of reported log:
+Log preferences control the display of the log window and the level (importance) of reported messages:

-1. Only errors - recommended as long as everything goes as planned.
+1. Errors only - recommended as long as everything goes as planned.
 2. Errors and warnings - some warnings help to be vigilant in case of problems.
 However, there might be warnings even during normal operation.
-3. All messages - all operations are reported, which is an unnecessary amount of information during normal operation.
-As a result, important messages are hidden in the standard operating flow, the program is slowed down and its memory usage increases.
-This option is useful for identifying the source of an error in case of problems.
+3. Verbose - all operations are reported, which is an unnecessary amount of information during normal operation.
+As a result, important messages might be hidden in a large amount of messages.
+This option is only useful to identify where AtmoSwing is failing.

 .. image:: img/preferences-general-log.png
    :align: center